-With news that a beloved young woman – beleaguered by protracted physical symptoms – has finally received both a diagnosis and effective treatment, I am moved to speak.
+Hearing that a beloved young woman – beleaguered by protracted physical symptoms – has finally received both a diagnosis and effective treatment, I am moved to speak.

 What will I say?
 That I’m grateful she has found a qualified diagnostician?
 That the prescription she’s taking is working?
 That her symptoms are finally receding?

 Yes.
 I believe in science.
 Science – the discipline involving the harnessing of nature’s evidence and applying critical methods to what it can tell us about the physical world and the sustenance of life within it.

 What are the roots of the scientific inquiry?
 Humans want to know about that which occurs over which we creatures seem to have no dominion.
 Hence, the study of physics, astronomy, geology, biology, physiology, ecology, and the first of humankind’s actions upon the latter, chemistry.